cswendrowski/FoundryVTT-Mageflame-SRD/README.md

 ## There be data problems!

-Nearly 400 monsters is too many for me to review by hand, althought I've done the best I can.
+Nearly 400 monsters is too many for me to review by hand, although I've done the best I can.
 Please report any data issues as a Github Issue.
 Thanks!

 ## Install
 ```